art-programmer/ComputerVisionPapers/README.md

 ### Learning Correspondence from the Cycle-consistency of Time
 1. Find the most similar patch forward and backward.

+### End-to-End Learning of Geometry and Context for Deep Stereo Regression
+### DeepMVS: Learning Multi-view Stereopsis
+1. Cost volume based on plane-sweep and photometric difference.
+Volume aggregation for multiple views.

+### MVSNet: Depth Inference for Unstructured Multi-view Stereo
+1. Use variance to consruct the cost volume.
+Use 3D CNN for regularization.
+2. Depth refinement based on Deep image matting.

+### Recurrent MVSNet for High-resolution Multi-view Stereo Depth Inference
+1. Use GRU to process the cost volume sequentially.
+Concatenate all the outputs to get the regularized cost volume.

 ## 3D correspondences
 ### PPFNet: Global Context Aware Local Features for Robust 3D Point Matching
 1. Point pair features